-1. Monitor Your Behavior and Gather Data Begin by keeping careful records of the behavior you wish to change (your target behavior) and the circumstances surrounding it.
+- 1. Monitor Your Behavior and Gather Data Begin by keeping careful records of the behavior you wish to change (your target behavior) and the circumstances surrounding it.
 Keep these records in a health journal, a notebook in which you write the details of your behavior along with observations and comments.
-Note exactly what the activity was, when and where it happened, what you were doing, and what your feelings were at the time.
-In a journal for a weight-loss or dietary-change plan, for example, you would typically record how much food you ate, the time of day, the situation, the location, your feelings, and how hungry you were (Figure 1-4).
-If your goal is to start an exercise program, use your journal to track your daily activities to determine how best to make time for your workouts.
-Keep your journal for a week or two to get some solid information about the behavior you want to change.

-2. Analyze the Data and Identify Patterns After you have collected data on the behavior, analyze the data to identify patterns.
+Note exactly what the activity was, when and where it happened, what you were doing, and what your feelings were at the time (see the sample journal in Figure 1-4).
+Keep your journal for a week or two to get some solid information about the behavior you want to change. - 2.
+Analyze the Data and Identify Patterns After you have collected data on the behavior, analyze the data to identify patterns.
 When are you most hungry?
 When are you most likely to overeat?
 What events seem to trigger your appetite?
 Perhaps you are especially hungry at midmorning or when you put off eating dinner until 9:00.
 Perhaps you overindulge in food and drink when you go to a particular restaurant or when you're with certain friends.
 Be sure to note the connections between your feelings and such external cues as time of day, location, situation, and the actions of others around you.
 Do you always think of having a cigarette when you read the newspaper?
 Do you always bite your fingernails when you're studying?